“SONG FOR LAZARETTO” – f# minor, (Copyright 2001-2019 Cynthia Farr Kinkel)

 1. It runs to the mouth of South Channel, with the tide, it meanders ’round, winding its way through the marsh’s wavy grasses and soggy ground.
 It curves like a rippled gray ribbon, the sash on a satin gown, and touches the back of the island on the side where the sun goes down.
 Many red sunsets have lingered high above this floating plain, to promise relief from the storms at sea -– from the waves, the wind, and the rain.

 2. The Uchee walked on Tybee long before the Spanish came.
 The word for salt was ‘tybee,’ and the island was named the same.
-Though fearsome pirates ventured here whose deeds became renowned, where Blackbeard buried his treasure dear, has never yet been found.
-While pirate days were numbered, also, French and Spanish gain, the English anchored at Tybee, determined to remain.
+Though fearsome pyrates ventured here whose deeds became renowned, where Blackbeard buried his treasure dear, has never yet been found.
+While pyrate days were numbered, also, French and Spanish gain, the English anchored at Tybee, determined to remain.

 Refrain 1: Lazaretto!
 Here, beyond the stormy sea, was no promise for tomorrow, in your sunset reverie?
 Why must these things be so?
 What hope can ever be, as we lie here, Lazaretto, to rise again and be free?